Chapter 1

 'Can I use this condom?' he asked, as he fished out a Japanese condom.
 It was expensive but he liked it because it was thin.
 This was the only condom he ever used.

 She took it from his hands and examined the make with a slight frown.
 It was in a white plastic container with the thickness in numerical millimetres and other Japanese writings on it.
-She mouthed the numbers with her indecently large lips.
+She mouthed the numbers with her lips that were so large they were surprising.
 Nonplussed, she shrugged her shoulders and trilled 'ok'.

 She suddenly laughed and asked: 'What does that L mean?'